TEEN MISSING HOME/PARENT MISSING TEEN

 - DO encourage independence throughout the year.
-Practice separations, such as sleepovers at a friend's house, can simulate the camp environment.
+For teens new to being away from home, practice separations, such as sleepovers at a friend's house, can simulate the camp environment.

 - DO send a note or care package ahead of time to arrive the first day of camp.
 Acknowledge, in a positive way, that you will miss your child.
-For example, you can say "I am going to miss you, but I know that you will have a good time at camp."
+For example, you can say "I know that you will have a good time at camp!"

 - DO pack a personal item from home, such as a stuffed animal.

 - DO remember that camp staff are trained to ease homesickness.

 PARENTS WHO BECOME CAMPSICK

 Ok, so the hard reality here folks is that there are more campsick parents than homesick campers!

 Parent-child separation is often much harder on the parents...And sometimes it's hard to accept that what you are feeling about your teen being away may not be at all what your teen is feeling about being away....

 First of all, relax...you are not the first parent to be campsick.
 Remember that you have selected a good quality program, with well-trained staff, who are looking out for your child's best interest.
 And that teens need to learn healthy independence from their parents, particularly as they progress into adolescence.
 When parents send their children away to summer camp they are often filled with conflicting emotions.
 On one hand, they know they're doing the best thing for their child, but on the other, they are filled with guilt and doubt when the homesickness sets in.
 All of these feelings are both natural and valid.
 It's healthy for parents to have some anxiety when their child is leaving home.
 But separation can also be healthy for both parents and child.